inkognitro/react-redux-saga-boilerplate/docs/coding.guidelines.md

 Side effects are happening in these sagas.

 ### `effect` - generator functions
-A `effect` is an independent saga, listening for commands and events, without dependencies :warning: !!
+A `effect` is an independent saga, listening for commands and events, without dependencies :warning:.
 A custom effect provides functionality, which otherwise must be double coded in other modules.

 ## Avoid circular imports